 Wellington’s housing market is amongst the strongest in New Zealand, with the average asking house price being 12% higher than last year.
 Demand is high, with buyers paying over $570,000 for a typical property in Wellington.

-myRent can help landlords to manage and advertise their Wellington rental property. myRent offers simplified, flexible, intuitive property management for only a 1% fee and Wellington property advertising on myRent, Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and myRent and for a one-off fee of $75.
+myRent can help landlords to manage and advertise their Wellington rental property. myRent offers simplified, flexible, intuitive property management for only $10 per month and Wellington property advertising on myRent, Trade Me, realestate.co.nz, OneRoof, Homes.co.nz and myRent and for a one-off fee of $75.

 What does the average renter in Wellington looks like?